 Growing up in the 1970s, everyone I knew built models.
 Some built a few, some built many.
 But everyone built models.
-At least everyone I knew.
-A few guys I knew had older brothers who also built models, and those kids always seemed to do much better work.
+A few guys I knew had older brothers who also built models.
+Those kids always seemed to do much better work.
 No surprise, really… they had someone to show how to do things that were more advanced.

 One friend in particular named Curtis had a brother who built models that to my 10-year-old self seemed the absolute peak of the hobby.
 His camo patterns were precise and sharp, pilots looked like tiny people, decals were placed perfectly, looking almost painted on.
 I’m sure if I went back in time, they might appear a bit different to me today.
 But in my memory, his work was the highest level of modeling I’d ever seen up to that point in my life.

 That Annoying Friend